 The accounts of the district are maintained in accordance with the principles of fund accounting to ensure observance of limitations and restrictions on the resources available.
 The principles of fund accounting require that resources be classified for accounting and reporting purposes into funds or account groups in accordance with activities or objectives specified for the resources.
-Each fund is a separate accounting entity with a self-balancing set of accountability for certain assets and liabilities that are not recorded in the funds because they do not directly affect net expendable available financial resources.
+Each fund is a separate accounting entity with a self-balancing set of accounts.
+An account group, on the other hand, is a financial reporting device designed to provide accountability for certain assets and liabilities that are not recorded in the funds because they do not directly affect net expendable available financial resources.
 Funds are classified into three categories: governmental, proprietary and fiduciary.
 Each category, in turn, is divided into separate "fund types".
 The District does not maintain any proprietary or fiduciary funds.